shentonfreude/dynamodb-done-count/README.rst

 numbers.
 We check that the page number doesn't already exists, and add our page number to the set.
 DynamoDB gives us back, for free, a *consistent* collection of the new data.
-This means our submitting Lambda gets back the updated count, and it can launch another Lambda to (in our case) consolidate all the pages to complete the job.
-The consistency and return are free in the DynamoDB billing model IIRC, so it's a win.
+This means our submitting Lambda gets back the updated count, and if it matches the total async events we've launched (500, one for each page) it can launch another Lambda to -- in our case -- consolidate all the pages to complete the job.
+The consistency and return are free in the DynamoDB billing model (IIRC), so it's a win.

-DynamoDB bills by read and write "capacity units", where an WCU is 1KB and an eventually-consistent RCU is 4KB.
+DynamoDB is billed by read and write "capacity units", where an WCU is 1KB and an eventually-consistent RCU is 4KB.
 As we add more pages to the set of done page numbers, we see the WCU increase from the minimum of 1, up to 3 for 1000 pages, and 6 for 2000 pages in the set.
 I don't